Collection Online

 About this work

-In 1923 Man Ray created the first version of this sculpture, titled Object to be destroyed, in which a generic photograph of an eye attached to a metronome was intended to watch him at work as it ticked back and forth.
-He modified this in 1932, placing an image of Lee Miller’s eye on the work, Miller being his model, collaborator and muse at the time.
-Man Ray later recalled: ‘I really intended to destroy it one day, but before witnesses or an audience in the course of a lecture.’
-When a group of radical students actually destroyed this work when it was on display in an exhibition in Paris in 1957, Man Ray decided to re-edition it, renaming the work Indestructible object.
+Man Ray initially created this sculpture in 1923, titled Object to be destroyed.
+A generic photograph of an eye was attached to a metronome, intended to watch him work as it ticked back and forth.
+In 1932, when his model, collaborator and muse Lee Miller left Paris, he replaced the photograph with an image of one of her eyes.
+Man Ray later recalled: ‘I really intended to destroy it one day, but before witnesses or an audience.’
+In 1957, while on display in Paris, a group of radical students destroyed the work.
+He later re-editioned it, renaming the work Indestructible object.